 - Half way through the series, however, she swaps the yellow ribbon for a blue one, the one that her First Love Smith tied to a ladder for her during their test of courage, she wears this ribbon to honor Smith after his death and to show her change in character.
 She still wears the blue ribbon, as shown in episode 6.

-- Older Than They Look: Due to being in space for extended periods of time, Noriko's personal age doesn't match what normal people have aged.
+- Older Than They Look: Due to being in space at relativistic speeds for extended periods of time, Noriko's personal age doesn't match what normal people have aged.
 Such as when in episode 5 where ten years have passed since Noriko entered space, she is still 17, as her personal time has barely passed at all.
-In episode 6, another fifteen years have passed with her at near-lightspeed, making her technically 42, but still looks like she hasn't aged a day; the only difference being she has grown her hair out.
+In episode 6, another fifteen years have passed with her at near-lightspeed, making her technically 42, but still hasn't experienced much time herself and the only visible difference is she has grown her hair out.
 Finally, at the conclusion of episode 6, 12,000 years have passed since the implosion when Noriko and Kazumi finally made it back to Earth, having spent enough time at near lightspeed that she STILL remains a late teenager.

 - Took a Level in Badass: Quite possibly one of the best examples.
 Compare her performance in episode one with that in episode four.

 - Rousing Speech: Gives one to Kazumi in episode 5 that rivals something out of Kamina's mouth, combined with a verbal Bright Slap.

 - Action Girl

 - Smash Sisters: With Noriko.

-- COOL BIG SIS: Goddess of the trope.
-She's actually referred to as "oneesama" more than by her own name!
+- COOL BIG SIS: She's actually referred to as "oneesama" more than by her own name!

 - Happily Married: Marries Ohta between 2032 and 2033, the marriage lasts only about a year before Ohta succumbs to his illness, but they were happy together nonetheless.